The Best Maya sites to visit, at #9: amazing Toniná, Chiapas, Mexico

 Toniná experienced its heyday between the 6th and 9th century AD.

-Like for example, the fact that in 687 AD the ruler of Palenque – K’inich Kan Bahlam, son of the Great Pakal – managed to capture the ruler or ajaw of Toniná (Generally only known as “Ruler 2” of Toniná).
-That is, warriors of Palenque captured him, took him to Palenque where he – on a special occasion – was offered to the gods.
+Like for example, the fact that in 687 AD the ruler or ajaw of Palenque, K’inich Kan Bahlam II – son of the Pakal the Great – managed to capture the ruler of Toniná (Generally known as “Ruler 2”).

 A beautiful stele adorns one of the buildings of the Acropolis of Toniná.

-A beautiful stele adorns one of the buildings of the Acropolis of Toniná (Picture taken by Pako Arreola, Mexico).
+A beautiful stele adorns one of the buildings of the Acrópolis of Toniná (Picture taken by Pako Arreola, México).

 A renewed visit to Toniná